xangelix/xgx_intern/README.md

 A generic, high-performance, and customizable value interner for Rust.

+Supports custom handles!
+Perfect for native64<-->wasm32 compatibility.

 ## Overview

-Value interning is a powerful technique for deduplicating equal values to save memory and improve performance.
+Value interning is a technique for deduplicating equal values to save memory and improve performance.
 An interner stores each unique value only once and provides a lightweight, copyable "handle" (or "symbol") to reference it.

 This approach offers two main benefits: